-Maryland's Department of the Environment says it notified impacted owners and tenants by mail.
+The Department of the Environment says impacted owners and tenants were notified by mail about their homes needing to be reinspected.

-So far three children at the affected locations have tested positive for elevated lead levels.
+So far three children have tested positive for elevated lead levels at these locations.

-Rodney Bryan Barkley, the owner of Green Environmental, LLC, is accused of improperly using a lead detection devices with radioactive materials.
+Rodney Bryan Barkley, the owner of Green Environmental, LLC, is accused of improperly using lead detection devices with radioactive material.

-The Maryland Attorney General's Environmental and Natural Resources Crimes Unit have filed criminal charges against Barkley for allegedly submitting falsified lead paint certificates.
+The Maryland Attorney General's Office filed criminal charges against Barkley for allegedly submitting falsified lead paint certificates.

-Court records show he faces 31 total counts, 30 of which are misdemeanors.
+Court records show Barkley facing 31 total counts, all but one of which are misdemeanors.

 Barkley has a preliminary hearing scheduled for August 8.